mosaicml/composer/docs/source/getting_started/welcome_tour.rst

         engine.run_event("epoch_end")

 That's it!
 Mixup will automatically run on ``"after_dataloader"`` and ``"after_loss"``.
 And thanks to all of the events being present in the training loop, we can easily start using new algorithms as well!
-For more information on events, state, and engines, check out :class:`~composer.core.event.Event`, :class:`~composer.core.state.State`, and :class:`~composer.core.engine.Engine`.
+For more information on events, state, and engines, check out :class:`.Event`, :class:`.State`, and :class:`.Engine`.

 For advanced experimentation, we recommend using the Composer :doc:`Trainer<../trainer/using_the_trainer>`.
 The trainer not only takes care of all the state management and event callbacks from above,